Help

 Control the legs delta in multi-legs strategies

-[Update: We have added the ability to control the delta in all multi-legs strategies.
-Please note that the logic for those filters is different from other filters.
-Read below and feel free to ask us questions
+[Update: We have added the ability to control the leg-delta in all multi-legs strategies.
+Please note that the logic for those filters might be different from that of other filters.
+Read more below]

 Example use cases: